stef-aramp/Yelp-reviews-classifier-with-Word-Embeddings-gensim/README.md

 As textual data comes in then:
 - non-english reviews are gone
-- reviews get cleaned and tokenised
+- reviews get cleaned and tokenized
-- word embeddings are created form gensim’s word vectors
+- word embeddings are created from gensim’s word vectors
 - Train 4 different NN architectures:
 	- Simple LSTM
 	- Bidirectional LSTM